 Over to You

-What will you set up for your rock painting party?
+What will you set up for your rock painting party for kids?
 Because I know we’ll do it again, one thing I would add is painting aprons sized for kids.

 Would you please share this on Facebook or save it to your favorite rock painting board on Pinterest?
 Your shares are how we grow and we are sincerely grateful.